Dizzy-marville/The-Preterist-Perspective/_posts/_posts/2025-07-05-chapter-1-the-angel-and-the-forerunner.md

-**Chapter 1
-The Angel and the Forerunner: Zechariah and Elizabeth** "In the days of Herod, king of Judea, there was a priest named Zechariah..."
+**Chapter 1 The Angel and the Forerunner: Zechariah and Elizabeth** The Angel and the Forerunner: Zechariah and Elizabeth "In the days of Herod, king of Judea, there was a priest named Zechariah..."
 — Luke 1:5